If you are trying to figure out how much you should charge for your microschool’s tuition, you are in the right place.

 Learning centers for homeschoolers.
 A report by the National Microschooling Center indicates that about 44% of microschools take this format, catering to homeschool students.
 In states with strict regulations on private schools, families seeking custom group learning may find this format most accessible.

 In-person private schools.
-Some microschools form private schools.
+Some microschools are private schools.
 These microschools have done the work of meeting their state’s requirements for private education.
 Families register their children as students in private schools.

 Hybrid schools.
 Another popular format for microschooling is the hybrid model, which combines in-person learning at a brick-and-mortar school for a few days a week and at-home learning for the rest of the week.